The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 While the classical project risk management usually focuses on the scope, cost, legal, time, incidents, management support, and communications issues, the product risk management in the scope of the BVOP focuses on what exactly is being developed and its public presentation to the intended audience.

 If the product is weak or failing, this may be considered as a more negative outcome than poorly planned and managed project risk.
 Defective, hard to use, or not needed product may consume much more time and resources than delays and issues in project delivery.

-The BVOP suggests product risk management and the Business Value-Oriented Project Management (BVOPM) office participate in its management.
+The BVOP suggests an integration of product risk management, which the Business Value-Oriented Project Management (BVOPM) office participates in managing.